zacharyedwardsdowns/chd-node/README.md

 A command line tool to make changing to frequently visited directories faster by allowing the user to link it to a name.
 Then by using 'chd name' the terminal will change to the linked directory.

+---

 ### Install

 Install using npm

 `npm i -g chd-node`

+It should then prompt you to add an alias for chd

+Alias instructions for CMD and Powershell on Windows

+`chd-node windows`

+---

 ### Uninstall

-Recommended to first run uninstall to remove chd alias

-`chd uninstall`

-Then uninstall using npm
+Uninstall using npm

 `npm un -g chd-node`

+Then remove the chd alias from your alias file

+---

 ### Usage